Other:

 ccbRegisterMouseUpEvent(funcstr)

-Note: This function is not available in the editor.Registers a function for receiving a key down event.
+Note: This function is not available in the editor, and only in the Windows and Mac OS X app target.
+For getting mouse events, use the behavior functions onMouseEvent().Registers a function for receiving a key down event.
 The function registered must take one parameter which will be the mouse button left up (1 for left button, 2 for right button, 3 for middle button)

 Examples: